 A Classic Summer Dessert

-However, the taste is exactly how it should be, and I am proud of my mess.
+I have to say that the pictures do not do justice to this pie.
+When I took it out of the oven, the juices were all over the place.
+Sorry about that, people!
+However, the taste is exactly what it should be, and I am proud of my mess.
 It is perfect for summer days, so I decided to make the recipe for a visit to my family.

-You can make this tart with fresh sour cherries that will need to be pitted or with frozen sour cherries that are already cleaned.
+You can make this tart with fresh sour cherries that need to be pitted or with frozen sour cherries that have already been cleaned.
+I have never used canned tart cherries, so I don't know how they would work in this recipe.

-It is a good crust to make for all kinds of recipes, from savory to sweet, and can last in the fridge for about three days or in the freezer for about three months.
+Pate brisee is the French name for any shortcrust pie dough made with butter.
+It is a good crust for all kinds of recipes, from savory to sweet, and it can last in the fridge for about three days or in the freezer for about three months.
+Making extra dough and freezing it for emergencies is always a good idea.

 For the crust:

-- all-purpose flour
+- All-purpose flour

-- very cold unsalted butter
+- Unsalted butter: Very cold unsalted butter

 For the filling:

-- sugar
+- Granulated sugar

-- salt
+- Salt

-- all-purpose flour or cornstarch
+- All-purpose flour or cornstarch

-- unsalted butter
+- Unsalted butter

+Start with the ingredients.
+The butter has to be super cold, directly from the fridge.
+Cut it into small cubes.
+Mix flour with salt together.
 Place everything in the food processor.
 Pulse a few times until you obtain a mixture that resembles sand or bread crumbs.
 Do not overmix.

 Add water, one tablespoon at a time, until the mixture holds together.

+Divide the dough into two parts, then shape each half into a disk.
 Wrap each half in plastic foil and refrigerate until firm, about 1 hour or up to 1 day.
 (You can skip this part if you are in a hurry)

 Tip: You can swap flour for cornstarch if you want.

-Roll out one piece of dough on floured board to a 12-inch size.
+Now, preheat the oven to 375F.
+Roll out one piece of dough on a floured board to a 12-inch size.
+This will fit in a 9-inch pan.

+Add the cherry mixture.
 Top the filling with little pieces of butter.
 Place the pie in the fridge while you work on the top of the pie.

+Roll out the other dough disk to a 9-10-inch size.
 Using a cookie cutter or a pastry tip, make a few holes in the pastry using the shapes you like.
+I used the leftover dough to make leaves and decorate the edges of the pie.

-Take the pie out of the fridge and cover it with the top.
+Remove the unbaked pie from the fridge and cover it with the top.
 Press together both layers of crust to seal around the edges.
+Fold edges under and crimp as desired, or decorate with leftover dough.

-Bake in the oven for 1 ½ hours or until the pie is golden brown on top and bubbling.
+Brush the crust with egg wash and bake in the oven for 1 ½ hours or until the pie is golden brown on top and bubbling.

-Expert tip
+Expert Tip

 Allow the pie to cool down on a wire rack, then serve it at room temperature.

-Recipe faqs
+Recipe Faqs

 Yes, you can use a store-bought pie crust if you're short on time.
 However, homemade pâte brisée has a unique, flaky texture that's hard to match with store-bought versions.